JonasGruenwald/spectator/README.md

 - View content of ETS tables
 - List of active ports
 - Clickable links between resources
+- Dashboard with basic statistics

 The goal is to extend it with these features in the future:

-- [ ] Basic system statistics
-- [ ] Pretty print dynamic data into HTML for nicer state inspection
 - [ ] Inspect other Erlang nodes

 ## Installation